Hawker Beechcraft Hawker 750

 An initial order was received at the show from NetJets Aviation and NetJets Europe for 30 aircraft.
 NetJets increased the order to 60 aircraft in January 2007.
 Other orders received include: National Air Services (20 aircraft) of Saudi Arabia and Jet Asia (four).

 First flight of the Hawker 750 took place in August 2007 and the aircraft received US FAA certification in February 2008.
-Service entry is scheduled for mid-2008.
+The aircraft entered service in June 2008, with Jet Asia Limited which has four aircraft on order.

 The Hawker 750 is equipped with the Rockwell Collins Pro Line 21 avionics suite with four 8in x 10in high-resolution Active Matrix Liquid Crystal Displays (AMLCD).